 - Aloe Vera Gel

-There are several homeopathic remedies which could help – from Sulphur, Arsenicum album and Culicoides Nosode plus others too.
+There are several homeopathic remedies which could help.
+Including Sulphur, Arsenicum album and Culicoides Nosode plus others too.
 However, the best one for your equine will depend specifically on the individual and his/her particular response to the sweet itch.
 A specialist homeopathic vet will be able to advise you.
 (More info at the British Association of Homeopathic Veterinary Surgeons.)

-Soothing the skin irritation arising from sweet itch is important, and there are many different skincare products that you can find.
-Our favourite products here are using an Aloe Vera spray, Aloe Vera Gelly or Aloe with Bee Propolis. (you can email me for more information on buying these)
+Soothing the skin irritation arising from sweet itch is important.
+And there are many different skincare products that you can find.
+My favourite products here are using an Aloe Vera spray, Aloe Vera Gelly or Aloe with Bee Propolis. (you can email me for more information on buying these)

 Which approach will work best?